GDPR (General Data Protection Regulation) Protecting your data

 WE CARE ABOUT YOUR PRIVACY

 Our dealers use your personal data to provide you with a better service.
-This includes handling special requests, personalised offers, and keeping you informed of information or news.
+This includes handling special requests, personalised offers, dealing with complaints effectively and keeping you informed of information or news.

 In most cases, Nissan and the dealers will process your personal data as independent data controllers.